modular/modular/KGEN/docs/public/programming-manual.md

 $
 ```

-On the other hand, we realize that not everyone is so bold as to be ready for
+On the other hand, we realize that emoji file extensions might be too
-emoji file extensions: the Mojo toolchain also fully supports the `.mojo`
+adventurous for some folks.
+No worries!
+For those who like to keep it classic,
-suffix as well.
+the Mojo toolchain supports `.mojo` suffix as well.

-If you are interested in diving into the more of the internal implementation
+If you are interested in diving into the internal implementation
 details of Mojo, it can be instructive to look at types in the standard
 library, example code in notebooks, blogs and other sample code.

 ## Basic Systems Programming Extensions

 Given our goal of compatibility and Python's strength with high-level
-applications and dynamic APIs, we don't have to spend much time talking about
+applications and dynamic APIs, we don't have to spend much time explaining
-how those portions of the language works.
+how those portions of the language work.
 On the other hand, Python's support
-for systems programming is mostly delegated to C, and we want to provide a
+for systems programming is mainly delegated to C, and we want to provide a
 single system that is great in that world.
 As such, this section breaks down
 each major component and feature and describes how to use them with examples.